-Individuals who were divorced in a foreign country and are hoping to remarry in Canada must consult with a lawyer to verify their divorce documents, says Pickering family lawyer Angela Princewill.
+Individuals who were divorced in a foreign country and are hoping to remarry in Canada must consult with a lawyer to verify their divorce documents, says Toronto family lawyer Angela Princewill.

 “We often prepare opinion letters for persons with foreign divorces or annulments,” says Princewill, principal of A. Princewill Law Firm.
 “It is imperative that you provide your lawyer with the correct facts — otherwise you could risk getting into a marriage that could be void.”